Marriage Certificates Alabama State, AL

 Alabama Marriage License Laws Requirements:

-- It is important that you verify all information with your local County Probate office before making a trip to purchase your marriage license.
+- It is important that you verify all information with your local County Probate office before making a trip to purchase your marriage certificate.

 Marriage ID Requirement Alabama: ✔ Get Copy Of Birth Certificate

-If you are 19 or older, to obtain a marriage license in Alabama you must bring one of the following forms of identification plus your Social Security card:
+If you are 18 or older, to obtain a marriage certificate form in Alabama you must bring one of the following forms of identification plus your Social Security card:

 - A valid driver’s license